parisDreyer/SmartKitchen/README.md

 - [SmartKitchen Live](https://smart-kitchen1.herokuapp.com/)
 - `This README documents the steps necessary to get the application up and running.`
 - `Welcome to SmartKitchen.
-SmartKitchen is a clone of StackOverflow that uses text from 14th Century Italian Epic Poet Dante Alighieri's Divine Comedy as sample data.`
+SmartKitchen is a recipe app that suggests what to cook based on what you have.

 ## `Setup`